Create and configure models

 Duplicating makes an exact copy of the model (including properties, fields, conditions, and actions).
 This is useful when you have a model that you want to duplicate and revise, without affecting the original model.

-The duplicate appears at the bottom of the model list.
+The duplicate appears at the bottom of the models list.
 Duplicated models default to the name of the original model with a "1" appended.
 For clarity, remember to assign duplicated models a unique name to help distinguish between it and the original model.

 Dependent and principal models